Profile picture of Bryan Dearinger

 Biography

-Professor Dearinger has litigated in over a dozen federal district courts across the country and has also authored articles published in the Oregon Law Review and the St. John’s Law Review.
+Professor Dearinger has litigated in over a dozen federal district courts across the country and has also authored articles published in the St. John’s Law Review and the Oregon Law Review.
 His research interests focus on litigation with state and federal governments, primarily as it concerns bail reform, sovereign immunity, the Article III justiciability doctrines, and reallocations of judicial decision making authority and legislative power.
 An emerging area of his research is in sports law—in particular, the regulation of college athletes.
+His latest article, UnconstitutioNIL: Name, Image, and Likeness State Laws in the Post-Amateurism World of College Sports, is forthcoming in the American University Law Review.

 In December 2018, the judges of the United States District Court in Oregon selected Professor Dearinger as a Ninth Circuit Lawyer Representative for the District of Oregon (2019-2022 term).
 Lawyer representatives are chosen by federal judges in each of the Ninth Circuit’s fifteen districts and work closely with the federal bench and bar to improve the administration of justice in the Circuit.
 In April 2020, Professor Dearinger was selected by then-Chief Judge Marco Hernandez to serve as Co-Chair of the Ninth Circuit Lawyer Representatives for the 2020-2022 term.

-Professor Dearinger is a Board Member of the Oregon Chapter of the Federal Bar Association (FBA) and is also one of two volunteer Attorney Ambassadors for the FBA's Free Federal Law Clinic.
+Professor Dearinger is President and a current Board Member of the Oregon Chapter of the Federal Bar Association (FBA) and is also one of two volunteer Attorney Ambassadors for the FBA's Free Federal Law Clinic.
 The clinic serves persons without financial or legal resources, primarily assisting unrepresented (pro se) litigants with civil matters filed in federal court in Oregon.
 Professor Dearinger is active with both the Association of Legal Writing Directors and the Legal Writing Institute, and currently serves on ALWD’s Scholarly Publications Committee.
-In 2023, he was appointed to the University's Intercollegiate Athletics Advisory Committee.
+In 2023, he was appointed to the University's Intercollegiate Athletics Advisory Committee; he will chair the committee for the 2024-25 academic year.

 Professor Dearinger earned his J.D. from Drake University Law School, where he attended on a Public Service Fellowship, graduated Order of the Coif, and was Editor-in-Chief of the Drake Law Review.
 He earned his undergraduate degree from the University of Portland, where he was also an NCAA Division I athlete.